vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 This behaviour is powerful, as it allows us to define what we want to happen in expressive Python, and rely on fast, optimised code for the actual execution.
 However, it does come with some issues:
-- We can only trace one conditional path per input shapes and static value combination.
+- We can only trace one conditional path per combination of input shapes and static values.
 - As tracing steps through op-by-op, loops will simply be unrolled, rather than being loops in the final compiled function.

 Sometimes these properties are attractive.
-The first can be used to simply disable branches we don't care about, almost like compile time flags in C. The second is useful for small numbers of loop iterations where cross-iteration dependencies can be optimised.
+The first can be used to simply disable branches we don't care about – almost like compile time flags in C. The second is useful for small numbers of loop iterations where cross-iteration dependencies can be optimised.
 However, sometimes this works against us.